eugeniojhe/crm-php-webapp/src/README.md

 # treina-php-webapp
-That is a repository, fom some projects in php pure php
+>That is a repository, for some projects in php pure php
+>
+>That can be used as base for other projects